Forms of Cooperation with Institutional Partners Abroad

 One of the most common forms of cooperation for UNI academic departments to host visiting scholars from abroad.
 These scholars may be self-sponsored, sponsored in whole or in part by the host or by their home institution.
 The home institution does not have to have an agreement with UNI.
 Host departments are required to assign at least one person as host to provide help and guidance for the visiting scholar while they are on campus.
 All international visitors must be entered in the UNI International Visitor Registry.
 Please go to Hosting International Scholars for details on the host process and visitor registry.

 2. Study Abroad Programs

 The Study Abroad Center offers a variety of options for students to study abroad.
-Students can go to one of our partner universities for an academic year, semester or summer or through a Faculty-led program between 2 to 4 weeks.
+Students can go to one of our partner universities an exchange student for up to one academic year or participate in a faculty-led program between 2 to 4 weeks in length at the partners institution.
 More information can be found at Get Started with Study Abroad explaining the many different programs they offer.

 If you are a faculty member and are interested in leading a Faculty-led program, please check out the information on the Prospective Course Leaders page.
 Feel free to contact the Study Abroad Center at email@example.com or call at 319-273-7078 for any questions.